 Indian Chindi Rug Stripe Pattern Woven Recycled Cotton Rags Floor Throw Dari 70 X 42 Inches

 Recycled Floor Runner Hand Woven Indian Chindi Cotton Rag Rug Throw Mat Dari 70″ X 45″

 Even though your great, great, great grandfather didn’t start your own family tradition of weaving, you can learn on your own.
 Here’s some information:

 Here are some good Youtube videos on weaving rag rugs:

 I always enjoy getting comments and questions, leave yours below. – Shirley

-Note: This page may contain affiliate links, which when clicked and a product purchased, I receive a small commission (with no extra cost to you).
+Note: This page may contain affiliate links, which when clicked and a product purchased, I receive a small commission.
 These commissions help defray the cost of maintaining this website.